What is a Gemba Walk?

-In creative and intangible use case scenarios such as software development, content creation, or much of academic research, while people are of course usually sitting at their designated workplaces, the actual work process happens in their heads, not on their desks.
-Here is where a visual Kanban board comes to help, presenting their entire process in steps, leaving you able to peak into the value stream, to see what stage they’re at, which part is usually creating the most difficulty, where more resources may be needed, etc.
+In creative and intangible use case scenarios, such as software development, content creation, or much of academic research, while people are, of course, usually sitting at their designated workplaces, the actual work process happens in their heads, not on their desks.
+That is where a visual Kanban board comes to help, presenting their entire process in steps, letting you peek into the value stream.
+It shows you what stage they’re at, which parts are causing the most difficulty, where they may need help, etc.

 Did you know?

-Kanban Tool® boards let teams create a workflow that matches their process perfectly, and to automate the repeatable portions of it.
+Kanban Tool® boards let teams create a workflow that matches their process perfectly and automate the repeatable portions of it.
 Try it out with your team to have instant access to the process flow!

 Step 6: Conclude and make changes

-If this final step is omitted, then the point of your Gemba will only be an intrusion of the team’s workspace.
+If you were to omit this final step, your Gemba would only be an intrusion of the team’s workspace.
 Once you’ve learned how they work, what obstacles they meet, and what impedes the value stream, create an action plan to change that.
-Make sure to make it as detailed as necessary, for the changes to be possible to implement.
+Make it as detailed as you can for the changes to be possible to implement.
 Don’t stop by stating: you need to pay more attention to how you test your code.
-Be specific, set concrete goals, and follow up on whether they are met.
+Be specific, set concrete goals, and follow up on whether the team meets them.

-For that reason, it makes sense to limit your Gemba to one aspect of work per session - otherwise, the action plan will become too big to handle, and no changes will take place.
+Therefore, it makes sense to limit your Gemba to one aspect of work per session - otherwise, the action plan will become too big to handle, and no changes will happen.
 Better an incremental change creep than a revolution that damages morale, production, and profit all at once.

 Example In a timber factory, a leader on a Gemba walk could observe the following facts: